enjaz/enjaz/README.md

 Copyright (C) 2009 Chen Gang and Sailing Cai.
 Copyright (C) 2009-2011 Evgeny Fadeev and individual contributors of Askbot project

+The `forms_builder` app is a modified version of django-forms-builder by Stephen McDonald.

+Copyright (c) Stephen McDonald and individual contributors.

 Licensed under the General Public License version 3 of the License, or (at your option) any later version.